-As part of Walmart’s summer clearance sale, this Chromebook is available for only $229, which is $70 less than its normal retail price of $299.
+As part of Walmart’s summer clearance sale, this Chromebook is, which is $70 less than its normal retail price of $299.
 This stylishly designed Chromebook/tablet hybrid is powered by an Intel Celeron processor and boasts 32GB of storage.

 The Acer Chromebook Spin 11 sports a minimalist metal-like plastic chassis.
 The Chromebook feels solid to the touch and its touchscreen rotates 360 degrees that convert it into a tablet.
 It weighs 2.7 pounds, which makes it a little heavy to use as a tablet, but as a Chromebook, it feels light on the lap.
 Its dimensions are 11.7 x 8.1 x 0.8 inches, which again can be too big and unwieldy if carried using only one hand, like a regular tablet.